 Benefits of Power Query

 Power Query is a widely used ETL tool.
-It is an innovative tool which can save hours, reduce manual errors, and allow users to source data from a single source of truth.
+It is an innovative tool which can save hours, reduce manual errors, and allow users to source data from a singular source of truth.
 Power Query can retain the user's data, transformation steps, and efficiently automating manual processes.
-Let’s take a look at some top benefits:
+Let’s take a closer look at some of its functions:

 Transferring data becomes manageable using the "Get and Transform Data" section of the Data tab in Excel.